Harlem Heat: Harlem Heat 2000 (1999–2000)

 At Souled Out, a match took place between Booker and Stevie, which ended in a disqualification when Big T made his WCW debut and attacked Booker.
 Stevie would form the new Harlem Heat with Big T and begin feuding with Booker and Midnight.
 Ray and Big T referred their new team as Harlem Heat 2000.
-On the January 30 episode of Nitro, Harlem Heat acquired J. Biggs as their manager, who prevented Booker from using the "Rap Sheet" entrance music and "T" in his name.
+On the January 31 episode of Nitro, Harlem Heat acquired J. Biggs as their manager, who prevented Booker from using the "Rap Sheet" entrance music and "T" in his name.
 At SuperBrawl 2000, Booker lost the rights to the Harlem Heat name, the "Rap Sheet" and the "T" surname after being pinned by Big T after a distraction by Cassius (formerly known as 4x4 from The No Limit Soldiers).
-From then on, Booker T would simply be referred to as "Booker" and began using a cartoonish theme called "The Woodchuck's Game" before eventually adopting the moniker of G.I.
+From then on, Booker T would simply be referred to as "Booker" and began using a cartoonish theme called "The Woodchuck's Game" before eventually returning to his old moniker of G.I.
 Bro as the leader of Misfits in Action.

 Stevie Ray subsequently formed Harlem Heat, Inc. with Big T, J. Biggs and Kash.
 Harlem Heat 2000 continued to feud with Booker as they lost to Booker and Kidman at Uncensored.
 Harlem Heat 2000 did not find much success as they lost most of their matches including the semifinal match in the tournament for the vacant World Tag Team Championship against the eventual tournament winners Shane Douglas and Buff Bagwell at Spring Stampede and a handicap match against Terry Funk for the Hardcore Championship on the May 10 episode of Thunder.
 The team ultimately disbanded in June 2000 when Big T was released by WCW.
 This would result in Booker getting the "Rap Sheet" theme song and "T" name back.

 The original Harlem Heat duo of Booker T and Stevie Ray had one final reunion in WCW on the July 19 episode of Thunder where they defeated Jeff Jarrett and Rick Steiner in a tag team match.
-This marked their final time teaming in WCW before the promotion disbanded.
+This marked their final time teaming in WCW before the promotion closed.